 On the bright side, the lack of sleep tracking sensors means there are no wires or electronics built into the mattress pad, which results in lower exposure to electric and magnetic fields (EMFs) and electromagnetic radiation.

-I’m mildly concerned about exposure to EMFs, but I accept the potential risk in order to improve my sleep — which I consider a foundational aspect of my overall health.
-I’m currently testing a new gadget that claims to modulate EMFs to make them less harmful, and will update this post with a link to that review when it’s published.
+I’m mildly concerned about exposure to EMFs (learn why in my post about how electromagnetic radiation affects your health), but I accept the potential risk in order to improve my sleep — which I consider a foundational aspect of my overall health.

 No, the chiliPAD doesn’t come with a mobile app (only the upgraded Ooler does).
 To control the chiliPAD, you can use the buttons on top of the control unit or the remote control.